alberthdev/spasm-ng/README.md

 On Windows, you will need the following to build SPASM-ng:

   * Visual Studio with C++ support

-    Visual Studio 2012 is recommended, but it may be possible to downgrade.
+    Visual Studio 2012 or newer is recommended, but it may be possible to downgrade.
 See http://stackoverflow.com/a/16196505 for more
     info.

 On Linux, Mac OS X, and other *nix, you will need the following to